 To help needy residents, Nee Soon South gives out transport subsidies and tuition subsidies.
 Click here to read why Er.
 Dr. Lee Bee Wah believes that every child should have a chance at education.
 Nee Soon South has just started a community fridge at Blk 508B.
 Residents gladly put groceries in there to share with other residents, including those in rental flats.

 Nee Soon South PAP branch maintains a mini job bank to help residents find jobs.
 Read here for more details.

-Kebun Baru constituency, under MP Kwek Hian Chuan Henry, has pioneered a new approach to social work.
+Kebun Baru constituency, part of the Nee Soon community under MP Kwek Hian Chuan Henry, has pioneered a new approach to social work.